 How effective is LEEP?

-LEEP has been shown effective 90% of the time and is just as effective as cryotherapy, laser treatment and a cone biopsy.
+LEEP success rate is shown effective 90% of the time and is just as effective as cryotherapy, laser treatment and a cone biopsy.
 LEEP is a safe and effective way to remove abnormal cells from your cervix.
 LEEP does not have an impact on your fertility or future pregnancies.

 Is LEEP Safe?